IanMadlenya/qdx-market-maker/README.md

 * has configurable spread
 * follows a predefined Fair Price for futures (currently last price or mid - change the implementation in the `MarketMaker` class between `LastFairPriceProvider` and `MidFairPriceProvider`)
-* places option orders with volatility smile adjustments based on the SABR model
+* places option orders with volatility smile adjustments based on the SABR model with time-dependent volatility of volatility
 * has configurable risk management - stops quoting one side of the order book when delta or vega limit exceeded
 * enables risk monitoring based on greeks (delta, vega, gamma, theta), per position and in total
 * cancels all orders when going down or on error